Float shape

 • Alarm systems

 It's the little things that count.
-These will go a long way to show that you care and will induce more of a feeling of people to remain and consider aged care as a career.
+These will go a long way to show that you care and will encourage staff to want to remain with you and to consider aged care as a career, not just a job.

 Taking Care of the Wellbeing of Your Aged Care Workers

-An appealing quality in an elderly care facility demonstrates genuine and ongoing support on an emotional level.
+An inviting quality in an elderly care facility demonstrates genuine and ongoing support on an emotional level.
 All staff members want to feel that those in leadership positions have heard them and value their contributions.
-Staff such as:
+This includes a variety of staff, such as:

 • Personal care assistants